 - History of Python 2

 - History of Python 3

-- Key Differences Between Python 2 and Python 3
+- What is the Difference Between Python 2 and 3?

 - Python 2 vs. Python 3 Example Code

 - Which Python Version to Use?